-Rainbow Falls Provincial Park is just 20 minutes west of Terrace Bay.
-The park has a beautiful sandy beach.
+Rainbow Falls Provincial Park.
+Just west of Terrace Bay.
+The park has a beautiful sandy beach on Lake Superior.
+Hiking trails follow the cascading waters of Rainbow Falls, and lead to panoramic views of Whitesand Lake and Lake Superior.

-Nipigon.
+- Red Rock.
+Located just southwest of Nipigon.
+The historic Red Rock Inn preserves history of the POW Camp R. Be prepared to cook your own meals in the shared kitchen and browse around the many relics in the common areas.
+Learn about Lake Superior National Marine Conservation Area during a virtual underwater submarine ride and interactive displays.
+"Living by the Whistle" plague is a reminder of the past.
+Mill owners who ran company towns reminded townsfolk with blasts of the mill whistle at 8am, 12p, 5pm and 9pm to signal the shift start, lunch break, quitting time, and last call to bring home the kids. - Nipigon.
 The last G7 easel site on the route from Sault Ste.
 Marie.
 Climb the 20m Bridgeview Lookout Tower with a 360 degree view of the Nipigon River that once produced the largest brook trout for fly fishing in the world.
 Visit the Heritage Museum and take a self-guided walking tour to learn about the history of the town.